 ✓ Complete CRM included at scheduling tool prices

-✓ Custom objects without Enterprise barriers
+✓ Custom objects from $16/user/month

 ✓ Native Exchange and Apple Calendar support